Harry Potter and the Deathly Hallows – Part 2: Plot

-Harry views Snape's memory in the Pensieve: Snape despised Harry's late father James, who bullied him, but he loved his mother Lily.
-Following her death, Snape worked with Albus Dumbledore as a double agent amongst the Death Eaters, to protect Harry from Voldemort.
-Harry also learns that Dumbledore was dying and planned for Snape to kill him.
-It was Snape who conjured the Patronus doe that led Harry to Gryffindor's sword.
-Harry also learns that he became an accidental Horcrux when Voldemort's curse originally failed to kill him; Voldemort must now kill Harry to destroy the soul shard within him.
-Using the Resurrection Stone that had been stored in the Golden Snitch bequeathed to him, Harry summons the spirits of his parents, Sirius Black, and Remus.
-They comfort him before he surrenders to Voldemort in the Forbidden Forest.
+Harry views Snape's memory in the Pensieve: Snape and Harry's mother Lily were childhood friends; he was also in love with her, but she fell for Harry's father James, whom Snape despised for his arrogance and for bullying him.
+Harry also learns Snape attempted to protect Lily by pleading with Dumbledore to hide the Potters.
+Following her death, Snape worked with Albus Dumbledore as a double agent among the Death Eaters, to protect Harry from Voldemort.
+Harry also learns that Dumbledore was dying and planned for Snape to kill him, and that Snape conjured the Patronus doe that led Harry to Gryffindor's sword.
+Harry also learns that he inadvertently became a Horcrux when Voldemort's curse originally failed to kill him; Voldemort must now kill Harry to destroy the soul shard within him.
+Using the Resurrection Stone that had been stored in the Golden Snitch bequeathed to him, Harry sees the spirits of his parents, Sirius Black, and Remus.
+They comfort him before he returns to Voldemort in the Forbidden Forest.
 Voldemort casts the Killing Curse upon Harry, who awakens in limbo.
-Dumbledore's spirit meets him and explains that Harry is now free of Voldemort, and can choose to return to his body or move on.
-Harry chooses the former.
+Dumbledore's spirit meets him and explains that Harry is now free of the link to Voldemort, and can choose to return to his body or move on.

-Voldemort displays Harry's apparent corpse and demands that Hogwarts surrender.
-As Neville draws the Sword of Gryffindor from the Sorting Hat in defiance, Harry reveals he is alive and the Malfoys and many other Death Eaters abandon Voldemort, demoralised after seeing that Harry still lived.
-While Harry confronts Voldemort in a duel throughout the castle, Ron's mother, Molly, kills Bellatrix in the Great Hall and Neville decapitates Nagini, destroying the last of the horcruxes.
-Harry finally defeats Voldemort after the Expelliarmus charm deflects the Killing Curse, rebounding it onto the Dark Lord.
-After the battle, Harry explains to Ron and Hermione that Voldemort never commanded the Elder Wand.
-It recognised him as its true master after he had disarmed Draco, who had earlier disarmed its previous owner, Dumbledore, atop the Astronomy Tower.
-Instead of claiming the Elder Wand, Harry destroys it.
+Voldemort returns with Harry's apparently dead body and demands Hogwarts surrender.
+As Neville takes the Sword of Gryffindor from the Sorting Hat, Harry reveals he is alive, and the Malfoys abandon Voldemort along with many other Death Eaters.
+Molly Weasley kills Bellatrix in the Great Hall, and Neville beheads Nagini, destroying the last Horcrux.
+Harry defeats Voldemort when his Expelliarmus deflects Voldemort's Killing Curse back at him.
+After the battle, Harry explains to Ron and Hermione that Voldemort never commanded the Elder Wand; it recognised him as its true master after disarming Draco, who had previously disarmed Dumbledore.
+Instead of claiming the Elder Wand, Harry chooses to destroy it.

-Nineteen years later, Harry and his friends proudly watch their children leave for Hogwarts at King's Cross station.
+Nineteen years later, Harry and Ginny Weasley, now married, watch as their youngest son leaves on the train at King's Cross to Hogwarts alongside Ron, Hermione, and their two children.